techidaily/site-win11-tips/source/_posts/eliminating-sound-failure-in-audacity-windows-11-and-11.md

  Many Audacity users have confirmed enabling and running disabled Windows Audio and Endpoint Builder services can fix the Internal PortAudio error.
 So, this troubleshooting method will likely work if one of those services is disabled on your PC.
 This is how you can check and enable those services in Windows 11/10:

 1. First, bring up the Windows search box and search for Services.
-You can also use one of the other[ways to open Services on Windows](https://www.makeuseof.com/windows-11-open-services-app/) .
+You can also use one of the other [ways to open Services on Windows](https://www.makeuseof.com/windows-11-open-services-app/) .
 2. Next, double-click**Windows Audio** to bring up further options for that service.
 ![The Services window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/windows-audio-service.jpg)
 3. If the service is disabled, select an**Automatic** startup option on the drop-down menu.